stackhpc/s3-active-storage-prototype/README.md

 This project implements simple reductions on S3 objects containing numeric binary data.
-By implementing these reductions in the storage system the volume of data that needs to be transferred is vastly reduced, leading to faster computations.
+By implementing these reductions in the storage system the volume of data that needs to be transferred to the end user is vastly reduced, leading to faster computations.

 The work is funded by the
 [ExCALIBUR project](https://www.metoffice.gov.uk/research/approach/collaboration/spf/excalibur)